When would I need temporary car insurance?

 I have a foreign driving licence, is this acceptable?

-Most companies require a UK licence but you can use a full UK, EU, Licence for a car, light van up to 3.5 tonnes GVW or motorbike (subject to Terms and Conditions)
+Most companies require a UK licence but you can often use a full UK, EU, Australian or New Zealand Licence for a car, light van up to 3.5 tonnes GVW or motorbike (subject to Terms and Conditions).